Students of the following programmes are exempted from the compulsory internship requirement:

 IA and VIP can be taken in one of the two semesters as indicated.
 Fast-track students graduating in less than eight semesters may read the internship module in an earlier semester that is not the graduating semester.
 Students in the Design-Centric Curriculum (DCC) follow the internship requirement of their degree programme.

 The faculty actively engages industries for opportunities for students.
 Organisations may provide internship opportunities through participating in the Industrial Attachment Programme (IAP) and Vacation Internship Programme (VIP) where the internship openings are made available for students to apply to on the NUS TalentConnect Portal.
-All internships listed will have been approved by the faculty for students’ application.
-Below are some key information and timeline for students embarking on either IAP or VIP.

 – Students who have fulfilled their pre-requisites for IAP or VIP will be notified by the Careers & Internship team with all application details in early February 2018 via email.
+Students should approach their respective departments if they did not receive the email notification or unable to access the “FOE Internship Programme” category of internship postings in the NUS TalentConnect portal.

 – All internship postings under the “FOE Internship Programme” category have been approved by the respective departments and will be recognized as credit bearing IA and VIP internships.